-Title: Who Observes the Beautiful small blue bird in the USA
+Title: small blue bird observes the Beautiful Nature in the USA

 1. A Gentle Introduction to the Small Blue Bird